-- The Committee described the usability and use to be high, noting the potential for an elective procedure to not be performed.
-However, they did acknowledge that since STS has been reporting data for some time, it should not have any significant incremental impact on selecting cases based on a risk of readmissions. - The Committee noted, this measure was developed under contract with CMS, and may be used for public reporting in conjunction with Measure 2512: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery.
+- The Committee noted potential gaming where an elective procedure would not be performed, in order to not affect the readmission rate.
+However, it did acknowledge that since STS has been reporting data for some time, it should not have any significant incremental impact on selecting cases based on a risk of readmissions. - The Committee noted, this measure was developed under contract with CMS, and may be used for public reporting in conjunction with Measure 2512: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery.

-- This measure directly competes with Measure 2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery. - The measure specifications for Measure 2514 and Measure 2515 were harmonized along several measure dimensions, including measure cohort, assessment of isolated CABG, and inclusion of VAD procedures. - These two measures were funded by CMS to develop complementary measures that utilize a range of available data for quality measurements.
+- This measure directly competes with Measure 2515: Hospital 30-day, all-cause, unplanned, riskstandardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery. - The measure specifications for Measure 2514 and Measure 2515 were harmonized along several measure dimensions, including measure cohort, assessment of isolated CABG, and inclusion of VAD procedures. - These two measures were funded by CMS to develop complementary measures that utilize a range of available data for quality measurements.
 The principal difference between these two measures is the data source.
-Measure 2514 uses registry data to calculate the measure cohort and the risk model and then uses administrative data to calculate the outcome of readmissions, while Measure 2515 uses administrative claims data for both the risk model and the readmissions outcome. - Additionally, the developers note that while the risk adjustment differs for each data source, identical statistical approaches are used, both models use hierarchical logistic regression and produce similar cstatistics (correlation coefficients >0.91, depending upon statistic used). - The developers of this measure agreed that the measure differences justify having 2 measures.
-They note, that having two fully harmonized measures will capture widest possible group of patients.
-Further, the use of both measures represents a natural progression to develop electronic measures using clinicalbased data.
-Both developers further agreed that incorporating clinical data in quality measures, whenever appropriate and feasible, strengthens the face validity of a measure.
+Measure 2514 uses registry data to calculate the measure cohort and the risk model and then uses administrative data to calculate the outcome of readmissions, while Measure 2515 uses administrative claims data for both the risk model and the readmissions outcome. - Additionally, the developers note that while the risk adjustment differs for each data source, identical statistical approaches are used, both models use hierarchical logistic regression and produce similar cstatistics (correlation coefficients >0.91, depending upon statistic used).